willh99/Rails_Test_Apps/README.md

 `heroku addons:create heroku-postgresql`

-However, in development you will more likely wish to generate controllers from whichyou can begin development of new pages rather than generating scaffolds that directly link to your database (that'd be a crazying thing to do in production).
+However, in development you will more likely wish to generate controllers from which you can begin development of new pages rather than generating scaffolds that directly link to your database (that'd be a crazying thing to do in production).
 This can be done using the following command:

 `rails generate controller [controller_name] [template_name]`

+New models can be generated using the following example (Note that models are automatically created with an integer ID field):

+`rails generate model User name:string email:string`

 ### Testing

 Tests can be run using `rails test` or to be safe `bundle exec rake test`.
-Note that you may have to instantiate a test database and configure the database.yml to use template0 or change template1 to use unicode or the tests to run.
+**Note that you may have to instantiate your database and configure the database.yml to use template0 or change template1 to use unicode or the tests to run**.

 Individual tests can be run using the following command as an example: